Free is my favourite word and if you can get something for free then why pay for it?

 4. Slurp up your private information

-If you think a ‘Free’ VPN service will protect your privacy, then think again.
-Facebook recently launched their own VPN app called “Protect” but if the security industries warnings are anything to go by then this is best avoided.
+If you think a ‘Free' VPN service will protect your privacy, then think again.
+Facebook launched their own VPN app called “Protect” but after much controversy about privacy issues it was pulled.

 While Facebook already knows a little bit too much about you, their built-in VPN app will allow them to monitor what you do across your whole device because all of your data will pass through Facebook's hands.